 Our environmental management systems are designed to achieve continuous improvement.
 They are based on, and compatible with ISO 14001.
 We require all suppliers to comply with our Responsible Sourcing Policy, which requires suppliers to conduct their business in a manner which embraces sustainability and reduces environmental impact.
 Our mandatory requirement is that suppliers are environmentally compliant with all necessary legal permits, but the policy expects them to proceed towards best practice.
 We are willing to apply more stringent criteria than those required by law when we believe this to be appropriate.
 Within our own operations, our approach is to deliver tools, techniques and awareness, and share best practice directly with those people responsible for reducing the environmental impact of our manufacturing operations.
 Much of our progress has been achieved through good manufacturing practices at our factories.
 We continue to promote this through an environmental roadmap that includes an awareness-raising programme called Simple Solutions.
-Our successful eco-efficiency projects known as 'Proud Practice' projects, aim to involve as many people in our factories as possible in improving our eco-efficiency and GHG footprint.
-We found that a 'Proud Practice' from one factory can in many cases be easily replicated elsewhere.
-We are harnessing the enthusiasm generated by the campaign through sharing more than 170 of these projects globally.
+Our successful eco-efficiency projects are known as 'Proud Practices'.
+These evolved from our Smarter Greener Living campaign, which began in 2013, and aim to involve as many people in our factories as we can in improving our eco-efficiency.
+We found that a practice from one factory can - in many cases - be easily replicated elsewhere.
+This helps to speed up the delivery of environmental benefits and provides inspiration to generate new ideas, helping us to reduce our environmental impact.
 Many of our employees have sustainable business ideas.
 Factory teams can apply for investment for these via our Small Actions Big Difference fund.
 Ideas are evaluated on the basis of environmental benefit and financial return.
-In 2015, we invested €25 million in 287 projects.
-Criterion 11: The COP describes effective We use a number of metrics to assess our environmental impacts across the value chain covering: greenhouse gas (GHG) emissions, water, waste and sustainable sourcing. monitoring and evaluation mechanisms for environmental Eco-efficiency data is used to track performance, set targets and identify the best opportunities to drive reductions in each of our key indicators. stewardship Many of our manufacturing sites also make use of real- time eco-efficiency data.
+In 2016, we invested €26 million in 307 projects.
+Criterion 11: The COP describes effective We use a number of metrics to assess our environmental impacts across the value chain covering: greenhouse gas (GHG) emissions, water, waste and sustainable sourcing.

+June 2017

+monitoring and evaluation mechanisms for environmental stewardship Eco-efficiency data is used to track performance, set targets and identify the best opportunities to drive reductions in each of our key indicators.

+Many of our manufacturing sites also make use of real-time eco-efficiency data.
 This is collected through automated systems - known as measurement, monitoring and targeting (MM&T) systems.
 This helps our manufacturing sites to better track their performance and identify reduction opportunities.

 Environmental auditing programmes have been implemented within each region to help sites achieve continuous improvement in environmental performance.

 At least once a year, all operating units conduct a review of their environmental business risks and their compliance with corporate policies.
 They also conduct a continuous self-assessment of their operating controls.
 These exercises are summarised in a Positive Assurance letter that is sent to our Corporate Risk Committee each year.

 Our environmental policy requires that we audit our compliance with legislation and Unilever Standards and investigate all environmental safety incidents in order to prevent recurrence

-A selection of our environmental metrics are independently assured by PwC.
+A selection of our environmental metrics is independently assured by PwC.